Are you thinking about living in Gwangju, South Korea as an expat?

 9. Is there anything that you don’t like about Gwangju?

-Can’t think of many things besides summers are horribly humid.
+I can’t think of many things besides summers are humid.
 That’s countrywide.
-There isn’t as much available of international products as Seoul, but that wasn’t a problem for me.
+There aren’t as many available of international products as in Seoul, but that wasn’t a problem for me.

 10. What are your favorite things to do in Gwangju?

-11. Where do you recommend to visit in the Gwangju?
+11. Where do you recommend visiting in Gwangju?

-Mudeung Mountain, Sajik Park Observatory, Asia Culture Complex, Chosun University campus, Yangong market, Daeing Night Art market, Chonnam University backgate, downtown Gwangju.
+I would recommend Mudeung Mountain, Sajik Park Observatory, Asia Culture Complex, Chosun University campus, Yangong market, Daeing Night Art market, Chonnam University back gate, downtown Gwangju.

 12. What is the cost of living in Gwangju?

-Life in Korea is cheap compared to western countries, but more expensive than say, Southeast Asia.
+Life in Korea is cheap compared to western countries but more expensive than in Southeast Asia.

-Accommodation: A simple apartment can range from $250-400 a month with utilities being $20-60 depending on the season.
-A night in a guesthouse can range from $20-50.
+A simple apartment can range from $250-400 a month, with utilities being $20-60, depending on the season.
+A night in a guesthouse can range from $20 to 50.

-Transportation: Bus is the best way to get around.
-Each bus ride costs about $1 USD.
+Going by bus is the best way to get around.
+Each bus ride costs about $1.
 The subway is the same, but there is only one line.
 Taxis are cheap.
 You can get across the city with less than $15, but buckle your seatbelt and hold on!